Looking after yourself as a carer

 Respite care provides support for your loved one whilst giving you a much-needed break from caring.

 Find time for yourself

+If you're able to, make time for something like an exercise group or an evening class.
 Taking part in an activity you enjoy will give you the opportunity to do something for yourself – it’s important that you have your own interests and make time to pursue them where you can.

 Your local library can provide information about social activities, events, education and courses.